Recording

 - **Sleeping** — bed enter / leave with position.

-- **Tracked mobs** — entities within the configured capture radius (default 128 blocks): type, position, equipment, health, baby variant, variant data.
+- **Tracked mobs** — nearby entities within the surroundings radius: type, position, equipment, health, baby variant, variant data.
+Captured within `recording.capture-radius` (default 16 blocks) and overridable per-recording with `--radius <n>`.
+Set the radius to `0` for a player-only recording.

 - **Particles** — server-emitted particle packets.